 Can I Sleep Overnight at Orlando Sanford Airport?

 Orlando Sanford Airport is open 24 hours and is not a busy or popular airport, but you shouldn’t expect a high-quality airport sleep if you need to spend the night here.
-Despite it not being very busy, travellers have reported noise and bright lights making it very difficult to get some sleep.
+Despite it not being hectic, travellers have reported noise and bright lights making it very difficult to get some sleep.
 There are also limited seating options; if you want to sleep, your best bet would be to stretch out on the carpeted floor.

 Where is the Best Place to Sleep in Orlando Sanford Airport?

 If you want a solid night’s sleep, you should not rely on sleeping in Orlando Sanford Airport as your first choice if you have an early morning flight out.
 There are reportedly hundreds of seats on the airside and upstairs, but they are said to be sagging, ripped and uncomfortable.
 For that reason, many passengers have opted to sleep on the carpeted floor instead.

 As flights don’t run through the night from this airport, if you’ve cleared security but need to stay the night, you must return to the landside and re-clear security the next day when security re-opens.

 If you choose to sleep on the floor, we suggest you have a few extra layers, as it can get cold inside the terminal.
 If possible, you may want to bring a sleep mat to make your floor sleep a bit more comfortable.